danucalovj/Splunk-Netflow-Analyzer/README.md

 Set a title for your new dashboard, and the appropriate description, id, permissions, etc.

-On the new dashboard > Edit Source > Copy and Paste the following XML () :
+On the new dashboard > Edit Source > Copy and Paste the following XML ([Also available here](https://github.com/danucalovj/Splunk-Netflow-Analyzer/raw/master/traffic_analysis.xml)) and save :

 ``` XML
 <dashboard>